ibm-apiconnect/pot/labs/lab4.md

     Over the next several steps, we will set up OAuth-specific options, such as client type (public vs confidential), valid access token scopes, supported authorization grant types, etc. The [OAuth 2.0 Specification](http://tools.ietf.org/html/rfc6749) has detailed descriptions of each of the properties we are configuring here.

-1. For the Client type field, click the drop down twisty and select `Confidential`.
+1. For the `Client type` field, click the drop down menu and select `Confidential`.

 1. Three scopes were generated for you when the OAuth API Provider was generated: `scope1`, `scope2`, `scope3`.